bds134/Digital-History/modules/01-vsc-md-cli/lesson-vsc-md-cli.md

 - Tab key to cycle through autocomplete options
 - Shift-tab too reverse cycle through autocomplete options
+- Browse the history of commands with ARROW Keys
 - \ = /
-- 'to' default to current directory
+- 'to' default to current directory (i.e. working directory)
 - Do not add spaces to names of directories or files; instead, use dashes, underscores, or capitalization to distinguish between words

 ### CLI Mini-Exercise